jeremyli16/ValoGM/README.md

 - **VLR Rating 2.0 (ML-derived):** rating formula uses feature importances from a machine-learning model fit against real VLR.gg rating data — `KPR×0.6332 + DPR×0.2179 + KAST×0.0862 + FDPR×0.0281 + APR×0.0182 + ADRa×0.0136 + FKPR×0.0027`, clamped to [0, 3]; KAST/FDPR/FKPR approximated from available stats with matched baselines so their contribution is proportional to deviation from the pro average
 - **Real map veto:** bo1 = alternating bans until 1 map remains; bo3 = A ban → B ban → A pick → B pick → A ban → B ban → decider; bo5 = 2 bans then alternating picks + decider; teams ban the opponent's strongest map and pick their own strongest map
 - **12-map universe with 7-map active rotation:** full pool is Ascent, Bind, Haven, Split, Fracture, Pearl, Lotus, Sunset, Abyss, Icebox, Breeze, Corrode; only 7 are active at any time (`GameState.activeMapPool`); veto and match simulation use the active pool only
-- **Per-split map rotation:** at each new split, the pool may rotate — 60% chance no change, 30% chance 1 map swaps out, 10% chance 2 maps swap out; incoming maps are drawn from the reserve; a "Map Pool Update" notification names what was added and removed; seeded per-game so rotation history is deterministic and reproducible
+- **Per-split map rotation:** at each new split, the pool may rotate — 60% chance no change, 30% chance 1 map swaps out, 10% chance 2 maps swap out; incoming maps are drawn from the reserve; a "Map Pool Update" notification names what was added and removed; rotated-out maps have their practice allocation cleared automatically so the player's budget is never consumed by inactive maps
 - Per-match stats (K/D/A, ACS, ADR, Rating, maps played, isPlayoff) written to IndexedDB after each simulated match — both regular season and playoff matches
 - **Coach tactics bonus:** head coach's Tactics rating boosts each player's effective Game Sense (×1+t/500) and Clutch (×1+t/750); assistant contributes at 50% weight